 Symbol Туре Description RESET# Input Hardware Reset.
 At $\rm V{\rm IL},$ causes the device to reset control logic to its standby state, ready for reading array data.
 CE# Input Chip Enable.
-At $V{IL}$ , selects the device for data transfer with the host memory controller.
+At V{IL} , selects the device for data transfer with the host memory controller.
 OE# Input Output Enable.
 At $\rm V{IL},$ causes outputs to be actively driven.
 At $\rm V{IH},$ causes outputs to be high impedance (High-Z).
 WE# Input Write Enable.
-At $V{\text{IL}}$ indicates data transfer from host to device.
-At $V{\text{IH}}$ , indicates data transfer is from device to host.
-A MAX -A0 Input Address inputs.
+At V{IL} , indicates data transfer from host to device.
+At V{IH} , indicates data transfer is from device to host.
+A {MAX} -A0 Input Address inputs.
 A25-A0 for S29GL01GS A24-A0 for S29GL512S A23-A0 for S29GL256S A22-A0 for S29GL128S DQ15-DQ0 Input/Output Data inputs and outputs WP# Input Write Protect.
-At V IL , disables program and erase functions in the lowest or highest address 64-kword (128-kB) sector of the device.
-At V IH , the sector is not protected.
-WP# has an internal pull up; When unconnected WP# is at V IH .
+At V {IL} , disables program and erase functions in the lowest or highest add 64-kword (128-kB) sector of the device.
+At V {IH} , the sector is not protected.
+WP# has an internal pull up; When unconnected WP# is at V {IH} .
 RY/BY# Output - open drain Ready/Busy.
 Indicates whether an Embedded Algorithm is in progress or complete.
-At $V{IL}$ , the device is actively engaged in an Embedded Algorithm such as erasing or programming.
+At V{IL} , the device is actively engaged in an Embedded Algorithm such as erasing or programming.
 At High-Z, the device is ready for read or a new command write - requires external pull-up resistor to detect the High-Z state.
 Multiple devices may have their RY/BY# outputs tied together to detect when all devices are ready.
-V CC Power Supply Core power supply V IO Power Supply Versatile IO power supply.
-V SS Power Supply Power supplies ground NC No Connect Not Connected internally.
+V {CC} Power Supply Core power supply V {IO} Power Supply Versatile IO power supply.
+V {SS} Power Supply Power supplies ground NC No Connect Not Connected internally.
 The pin/ball location may be used in Printed Circuit Board (PCB) as part of a routing channel.
 RFU No Connect Reserved for Future Use.
 Not currently connected internally but the pin/ball location should be left unconnected and unused by PCB routing channel for future compatibility.
 The pin/ball may be used by a signal in the future.
 DNU Reserved Do Not Use.
 Reserved for use by Spansion.
-The pin/ball is connected internally.
-The input has an internal pull down resistance to $V{SS}.$ The pin/ball can be left open or tied to $V{SS}$ on the PCB.
+The pin/ball is connected international ball and the probability of the prob